dominicstop/react-native-ios-context-menu/README.md

 <br>

 ### 1.1 Installation Notes
-If you encounter any errors/bugs while using this library, or want a particular feauture implemented, please create an issue and I'll try my best.
-PR's are also welcome!
-I don't check github very often, so If i take too long to respond, I'm [@DominicGo](https://twitter.com/GoDominic) on twitter.
+If you encounter any errors/bugs while using this library, or want a particular feauture implemented, please create an issue!

 <br>